 In one of our ESB projects that I worked on with my team we encountered on a huge memory leak issue with biztalk projects.
-In our project we had a couple orchestrations and maps (simple, only text functoids).
+In our project we had a couple orchestrations and maps (simple, only text functoids). with this develop metodology we succeded to almost stop the leaking at all.
+Again don't take biztalk as It is simple and supposed to work, always check it.

 The problem was that after running the map the first time the memory usage jumped for 200-300 MB.
 After working on 4/5 messages the biztalk host service took about 2 GB of memory.
 And with no load at all messages began to stuck.
 Messages run into message box but no dequeue was made at all (Tracking DB).